nathaneltitane/l2cu/README.md

 You can:
 - render
-- export (into various 3D standard formats)
+- export (to various 3D standard formats)
 - modify (color, part or part with a specific color)
 - format (meta tags, steps, linting)